emersonlebleu/emersonlebleu/README.md

 <h2>Welcome!</h2>

+<h4>Hi, I'm Emerson.</h4>

+<p>Professionally, I'm proficent programmer generally and can hold my own on full stack web dev, scripting, data, or application buidling projects.
+Overall, I love to build things and create efficencies through technology in all fields.
+I don't shy away from learning new technologies and am pretty pragmatic when it comes to my tech stack.</p>

-<p>Hi, I'm Emerson.
-I'm a past human behavioral researcher academically interested in artificial behavior (ML/AI Research).
+<p>I'm a past human behavioral researcher academically interested in artificial behavior (ML/AI Research).
 I'm interested in machine learning and AI broadly.
 However, because of my academic history I have a particular interest in reinforcement learning techniques.
-While academic work and research is interesting to me personally.
-Professionally, I'm proficent programmer generally and can hold my own on full stack web dev, scripting, data, or application buidling projects.
-Overall, I love to build things and create efficencies through technology in all fields.
-I don't shy away from learning new technologies and am pretty pragmatic when it comes to my tech stack.</p>
+While academic work and research is interesting to me personally.</p>

 Currently working on:
 - A prompt engineering project from my consulting gig related to pulling information from web pages, processing, and getting reliable output from LLMs regarding the content.